The Header Mediator allows you to manipulate SOAP and HTTP headers.

 |Namespaces||You can click this link to add namespaces if you are providing an expression.
 The Namespace Editor panel would appear.
 You can enter any number of namespace prefixes and URL that you have used in the XPath expression in this panel.|

 This section covers the following scenarios in which the Header mediator can be used.

 Example 1 - SOAP headers

 In the following example, the value for

-P1 code should be included in the SOAP header of the message sent from the client to the EI.
+P1 code should be included in the SOAP header of the message sent from the client to the ESB profile.
 To do this, the header mediator is added to the in sequence of the proxy configuration as shown below.

 To get a response with